MarksBench/mb_PSRAM_64Mb_SPI/README.md

 **NOTE(1): There is no guarantee that this software will work in the way you expect (or at all).
 **Use at your own risk.

-**NOTE(2): Writing and reading 64Mib over SPI is _not_ fast.
-If you're concerned about ** whether your program has crashed out over a long read or write loop, set up some sort ** of heartbeat - a periodically flashing LED, print statment, etc.
+**NOTE(2): Writing and reading 64Mib over SPI is _not_ fast, and will be even slower if using software SPI.
+**If you're concerned about whether your program has crashed out over a long read or write loop, set up some sort ** of heartbeat - a periodically flashing LED, print statment, beep, etc.

-**NOTE(3): As this is PSRAM and not SRAM, do not exceed the maximum operating frequency ** or access the PSRAM outside its timing parameters as shown in the datasheet, or the ** PSRAM may not have enough time to do an internal refresh, causing a loss of data.
+**NOTE(3): As this is PSRAM and not SRAM, do not exceed the maximum operating frequency ** or use the PSRAM outside its timing parameters as shown in the datasheet, or the ** PSRAM may not have enough time to do an internal refresh, causing a loss of data.

 Prerequisites: